GOVTNZ/silverstripe-about/README.md

 # Installation

 Simply install via composer.
-There is currently nothing to configure.
+It will work without configuration, but the next section details some optional configuration properties.

 # Configuration